LaunchCode-Education-Archived/gis-devops-OLD/studios/AWS2/README.md

 ![](../../materials/week05/lb-cloud/10-instance-class.png)

 Next, you'll set up the instance's identifier and master user account.
 Do not set up the application user as the master user.
 That would introduce a security risk for your database and data if your application were to be compromised.
-We will set up a separate DB user account later.
+You will set up a separate DB user account later.

 - Give your DB instance a useful name in the `DB instance identifier` field.
 - Make a master username that is difficult to guess, but easy for you to remember.